FlowCV-org/FlowCV_Documentation/flowcv/src/dev/contribute.md

 create a branch for your work.

-when ready make a pull request to the master branch.
+when ready make a pull request to the target dev branch.

-make sure your pull request pass all of the CI tests, fix any issues as needed.
+make sure your pull request pass any required tests, fix any issues as needed.

 check for reviewer comments and provide feedback or changes based on reviewers comments